 If you have any further questions about Placement-Based Dissertations, please contact the SWAY Placements Adviser, Heather Allan, SWAYPlacements@ed.ac.uk.

 External Examiner

-The External Examiner for the MSc in Social Research is Robert De Vries, Senior Lecturer in Quantitative Sociology at the University of Kent.
+The External Examiner for the MSc in Social Research are Robert de Vries, Senior Lecturer in Quantitative Sociology at the University of Kent and Dr Chana Teeger, Associate Professor, Department of Methodology, London School of Economics.